tsnellgrove/dark_castle3/doc/to_do.md

 High Level Appliction Flow:
-- To understand Machines it helps to first understand the high-level module call flow of the Dark Castle app. web_main is a very simple web-tier function who's only job is to get user input and present the app's response text to that input.
+To understand Machines it helps to first understand the high-level module call flow of the Dark Castle app.

+It all starts with web_main, a very simple web-tier function who's only job is to get user input and present the app's response text to that input.

-- To get the response text, web_main calls app_main. app_main is the heart of the app.
+To get the response text, web_main calls app_main. app_main is the heart of the app.
 It recieves user_input from web_app and converts it into output (the app's response text).
 In the special case of the game's first turn, app_main calls start_me_up which prints a welcome and sets some one-time game variables.
 But for all subsequent calls to app_main the following flow occurs:
 	1) load the object variables from the game's save pickle and increment the move count
 	2) calls the interpreter function to convert the user's input into a game command. interpreter returns a 'case' and a 'word_lst'
 	3) before executing the game command, app_main now calls the pre_action function. pre_action scans the available machine scope (simplisticaly, the room Burt is in) for machines that have pre_act triggers.
 If any exist, checks to see if any pre_action Machines are triggered and, if so,  runs those Machines.
 The pre_action function returns the boolean variable cmd_override to app_main. cmd_override == True is for cases where the pre_action negates the player's command.